Sulaiman-Dem/Sulaiman-Dem.github.io/README.md

 > February 2025 - Present

 - Handle semiconductor wafers in a high-precision manufacturing environment, ensuring proper processing and transportation.
-- Monitor system performance in real-time, identifying and reporting tool malfunctions to engineers and maintenance teams to minimize downtime.
+- Monitor system performance in real-time, identifying and reporting tool malfunctions to engineers and maintenance teams to minimise downtime.
-- Analyze workflow and propose process improvements, such as enhanced wafer transport mapping, to reduce human error and improve efficiency.
+- Analyse workflow and propose process improvements, such as enhanced wafer transport mapping, to reduce human error and improve efficiency.
 - Maintain strict adherence to cleanroom protocols and safety standards to ensure optimal wafer quality.
 - Certified in Wafer Etching, Wafer Photo, and Wafer Transportation, demonstrating expertise in critical semiconductor manufacturing processes.